dayanruben/swift-profile-recorder/README.md

 ### Supported OSes

-At the moment, it only supports Linux.
-This could totally also support macOS, iOS, and any other UNIX-like OS but it's not implemented at this point in time.
+At the moment, it only supports Linux and macOS.
+This could also support iOS and any other UNIX-like OS but it's not implemented at this point in time.

 ## How can I use it?

 ### Via Swift Profile Recorder Server

 The easiest way to use Swift Profile Recorder in your application is to make it run the Swift Profile Recorder Server.
-This will allow you to retrieve symbolicated samples with a single `curl` (or any other HTTP client) command.
+This allows you to retrieve symbolicated samples with a single `curl` (or any other HTTP client) command.

 #### Using the Sampling Server